carlmorris/offer-mapio-cymru-tools/README.md

 * Streamline the Wikidata process.
 * Edit OSM to add all the viable place name data that's in Wikidata, removing the need for this part of the process. :-)

-## Licensing
+# Licensing

 This package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public Licence as published by the Free Software Foundation; either version 2 of the Licence, or (at your option) any later version.

 This package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public Licence for more details.

-## Diolch/thanks
+# Diolch/thanks

 Thanks to everybody who contributes to the worldwide OpenStreetMap project and related projects, including data editors and software creators and maintainers.
+Diolch yn fawr i Lywodraeth Cymru.
+Thanks very much to [Data Orchard](dataorchard.org.uk).